When any of the authentication providers (see Authentication Providers)

 grant access if there are more voters granting access than there are denying;

-only grant access if none of the voters has denied access;
+only grant access if none of the voters has denied access.
+If all voters

-useSymfony\Component\Security\Core\Authorization\AccessDecisionManager;// instances of Symfony\Component\Security\Core\Authorization\Voter\VoterInterface$voters=[...];// one of "affirmative", "consensus", "unanimous"$strategy=...;// whether or not to grant access when all voters abstain$allowIfAllAbstainDecisions=...;// whether or not to grant access when there is no majority (applies only to the "consensus" strategy)$allowIfEqualGrantedDeniedDecisions=...;$accessDecisionManager=newAccessDecisionManager($voters,$strategy,$allowIfAllAbstainDecisions,$allowIfEqualGrantedDeniedDecisions);
+useSymfony\Component\Security\Core\Authorization\AccessDecisionManager;// instances of Symfony\Component\Security\Core\Authorization\Voter\VoterInterface$voters=[...];// one of "affirmative", "consensus", "unanimous", "priority"$strategy=...;// whether or not to grant access when all voters abstain$allowIfAllAbstainDecisions=...;// whether or not to grant access when there is no majority (applies only to the "consensus" strategy)$allowIfEqualGrantedDeniedDecisions=...;$accessDecisionManager=newAccessDecisionManager($voters,$strategy,$allowIfAllAbstainDecisions,$allowIfEqualGrantedDeniedDecisions);

 this method will do the actual voting and return a value equal to one